react4j/react4j/README.md

 * Figure out a way to support `getInitialProps()` on components.
 * Develop React-Arez extension
 * Allow static imports on any class named "*_".
 Update idea config and checkstyle to allow.
-* Add mechanism for exporting methods with useful displayNames in props
-  - Perhaps we detect any non-private methods and add a function reference in the generated component factory class ala (MyComponent_) that setups up displayNames.
-So we end up doing `MyComponent_.handleAction(this)` rather than `this::handleAction` or `e -> handleAction(e)`
-  - Perhaps for Arez we only look at those annotated with @Action? or maybe not.
-  - Maybe just if they accept a synthetic event and thus are an "event" handler
-  - We could also allow static imports on any class named "*_" and thus just use `_handleAction(this)` or similar.
-    Simple to update idea config and checkstyle to allow.
 * Add multiple render methods that return different values.
 Enhance code generator to ensure that the developer only overloads a single variant.
 Variants include;
   - renderAsElement